 Collaboration on the HW: You will be expected to submit individual work.
 Limited collaboration with your fellow students in the class is OK.
 The purpose is to let you discuss and critique each other's ideas and not to let you split the workload.
 Keep collaboration constructive and reasonable.
 You are expected to fully understand the solution and write it up on your own.
 Submission of essentially identical work by two different students will not be acceptable.

-Exams: There will be two in-class exams on Feb 21 and Apr 11.
+Exam: There will be an in-class exams on Feb 26.